Inside TDV - The Data Vault Blog

 A: Yes.
 After your records are dumped directly into the shredder and mixed with other shredded paper, they are baled and recycled by means of pulping.
 The recycled paper is used to produce post-consumer paper products like egg cartons and toilet paper.

-The Data Vault provides shredding solutions for businesses in and around Louisville, Kentucky.
+The Data Vault provides shredding solutions for businesses in and around Kentucky and southern Indiana.
 If you have a shredding question we haven’t answered here, please call us at 502-244-1151 or complete the form on this page.
 Your questions are important to us!